mrmichalis/hadrian/README.md

 #hadrian

-A set of utilities used to body-build a Hadoop cluster with the following:
+A set of utilities used to build a Hadoop cluster with the following:
 * CDH3
 * CDH4